Hunting suspects versus fishing for objects

 English

-Although digital security systems are largely present and visible in international airports, this article takes a step back from the theme of the issue to look at the importation of a behavioural analysis programme into France.
-The French ‘évaluation du comportement des personnes’ (ECP) is a human surveillance technique that is a priori far removed from the terrorism prevention model generally implemented in these spaces.
-This article looks at the usefulness and function attributed to it by professionals at different operational levels in the airport security chain.
-The analysis is based on a corpus of semi-structured interviews with French agents and on documentary research (professional, legal and institutional literature).
-It shows how the ECP is used by many actors as a resource to challenge or circumvent the automation and proceduralization of surveillance activities.
-In these infrastructures where machine vigilance prevails, human or ‘low-tech’ surveillance is a source of prestige and professional distinction.
+While digital security systems are ubiquitous in international airports, this article foregrounds a different approach to security by looking at the importation of a behavior detection program into France.
+The French ‘évaluation du comportement des personnes’ (ECP) is a human surveillance technique that appears removed from the terrorism prevention model generally implemented in these spaces.
+This article examines the uses and functions various professionals attribute to the program depending on their operational level in the airport security chain.
+Drawing on semi-structured interviews with French agents and documentary research (professional, legal and institutional literature), the paper shows how the ECP is used by many actors as a resource to challenge or circumvent the automation and proceduralization of surveillance activities.
+In an infrastructure where machine surveillance prevails, practicing human or ‘low-tech’ surveillance can be a source of prestige and professional distinction.

 Go to the article on Cairn-int.info